getflywheel/flydeas/README.md

 this stage can be frustrating when you're not sure what does what.

 #### Logging in with the test user
-username: 'test'
+- username: 'test'
-password: 'Flywheel1!'
+- password: 'Flywheel1!'

 #### Signing up a new user
-- Click 'SignUp' in the running application.
+- Click `SignUp` in the running application.
 - Fill out the application information
     - `getflywheel.com` domain required for Email
-- Click 'Create Account'
+- Click `Create Account`

 #### Activating the new username
 The new user account must be activated to allow login.
 In the case that the provided